Have You Visited Daytona Beach Lately?

 If you fancy oysters or fresh Atlantic seafood, I recommend the Oyster Pub Sports Bar & Grill (within walking distance of the Plaza Resort & Spa).
 Their char-grilled oysters are noteworthy and the service gets a thumbs up, too.
 Although the restaurant looks and feels like a sports bar, the food quality and preparation is stellar.
 Their appetizer selection is so great that you may not even need to look at the dinner menu options, but if you still need something more hearty, how about the Mahi Fish Tacos?

 If you are a craft beer lover, check out Daytona Beach’s Ale Trail.
 This collection of 15 brewpubs and microbreweries offer beer enthusiasts their own sort of mini-vacation.
 Pair it with appetizers for a complete package.

-Up And Coming in Daytona Beach
+Up And Coming to Daytona Beach